ceph/ceph/doc/dev/cephx_protocol.rst

 to ``handle`_request()``.
 This will be used to prove to C that A (rather than an attacker) created this response.

-Having verified that the message is valid and from C, now we need to build him a ticket for S.
+Having verified that the message is valid and from C, now we need to build it a ticket for S.
-We need to know what S he wants to communicate with and what services he wants.
-Pull the ticket request that describes those things out of his message.
-Now run through the ticket request to see what he wanted.
+We need to know what S it wants to communicate with and what services it wants.
+Pull the ticket request that describes those things out of its message.
+Now run through the ticket request to see what it wanted.
 (He could potentially be asking for multiple different services in the same request, but we will assume it's just one, for this discussion.)
-Once we know which service ID he's after, call ``build_session_auth_info()``.
+Once we know which service ID it's after, call ``build_session_auth_info()``.

 ``build_session_auth_info()`` is in ``CephxKeyServer.cc``.
 It checks to see if the secret for the ``service_ID`` of S is available and puts it into the subfield of one of